lmarren1/the-marren-manifesto/README.md

 I want to master the craft of developing software.

 ### Background
 At the time I'm writing this, I am a rising senior econometrics student at the University of Illinois Urbana-Champaign.
-I have a **mediocre 3.3 GPA** and have received a **B-** and a **D** in the last two computer science courses
+I have a **3.3 GPA** and have received a **B-** and a **D** in the last two computer science courses I've taken.
-I've taken.

 So what the *heck* makes me think I can take on this enormous journey and why do I even want to?

 Well, here's the short of it.
-Although I have little to show for my quantitative capabilities *right now*, I know I can achieve immense growth and success in engineering as a practice and an intellectual pursuit.
+Although I have little to show for my quantitative capabilities *right now*, I know I can achieve immense growth in engineering as a practice and an intellectual pursuit.

 In particular, I have a passion for creating software.
-I think dedicating myself to this discipline will be transformative for me, and not just as a programmer.
+I believe dedicating myself to this discipline will be transformative for me, and not just as a programmer.
 I see it as a way to construct a beautiful life for myself by fusing my interests into a life-long career.

 So why continue to sit around dreaming of a better life for myself when I can create it on my own laptop?
 I have work to do, and lots of it!